Share this Article

 Sellers often offer small discounts for apartments that they know are not popular with the banks.
 Examples, according to one mortgage broker who wished to remain anonymous, include brownstones, walk-ups above the fourth floor, HDFC (income-restricted) co-ops, condos where a single entity owns more than 10 percent of the apartments, recent conversions where many tenants are still rent-stabilized, and anything with more than 20 percent commercial space.

-But before you jump on one of these deals (and/or try and muster up enough money to buy one in cash), think about why the lenders are wary.
+Before you jump on one of these deals, think about why the lenders are wary.

 “A purchaser may have the same concerns that the lenders are wary about,” Stone says.
 But sometimes the issue, like a fifth-floor walk-up for a totally fit person, can be overcome despite bank trepidations.